timdiels/varbio/README.rst

 scripts in different venv's, and run non-Python code directly.
 The DG CLI utilities should make it easy enough to make scripts to run as jobs.

+We no longer add a suffix number to ambiguous task names.
+It is tricky to ensure the same task is reassigned the same suffix in different contexts (e.g. if the order in which ambiguous tasks are created is not deterministic).

 Comparison to Celery: Celery allows running Python functions concurrently and using the output of one function as the input to a next function.
 DG pipeline allows executing executables concurrently and allows you to specify required